apache/trafficserver/doc/developer-guide/api/functions/TSHttpTxnCntl.en.rst

     #include <ts/ts.h>

-.. c:function:: bool TSHttpTxnCntlGet(TSHttpTxn txnp, TSHttpCntlType ctrl)
+.. function:: bool TSHttpTxnCntlGet(TSHttpTxn txnp, TSHttpCntlType ctrl)
-.. c:function:: TSReturnCode TSHttpTxnCntlSet(TSHttpTxn txnp, TSHttpCntlType cntl, bool data)
+.. function:: TSReturnCode TSHttpTxnCntlSet(TSHttpTxn txnp, TSHttpCntlType cntl, bool data)

 Description
 -----------
 Set or Get the status of various control mechanisms within the HTTP transaction.
-The control type must be one of the values are identified by the enumeration :c:enum:`TSHttpCntlType`.
+The control type must be one of the values are identified by the enumeration :enum:`TSHttpCntlType`.
 The values are boolean values, ``true`` and ``false``.
 A ``true`` values turns on the transaction feature, and the ``false`` value turns it off.